ZheWang711/CSE230/haskell_programming.md

 ```

 ### I/O
+* Basic Concepts:
+    * Result of a program == the value of the name *main* in the module *Main*
+    * **action**: a special kind of **value**, when a Haskell system evaluates an expression that yields an action, it knows *not* to display the resilt in standard output area, but rather to "take appropriate action".
+        * primitive actions: e.g. write a single char to a file / receive a single char from keyboard
+        * compound actions: e.g. print the entire string into a file
+        * *commmands*: haskell expressions that evaluate to actions.
+        * command type: `IO T` or `IO ()`: command return value of type `T` or no useful value returned

 * `putStr::String->IO()`: takes input string, returns action that writes string to std out
 * **Only one way to "execute" action**: make it the value of name `main`